qilstiano/red-team-shtuff/README.md

 # Cybersecurity Tools Reference

 This document provides a categorized list of cybersecurity tools, along with a brief introduction and their common use cases.
+Hope this comes in handy for someone!
+Currently being actively maintained by @qilstiano on Github.

 ---